The World’s Tallest Scissor Lift

 The first hydraulic lifts were produced in 1845.
 They were propelled by a steam engine and had many limitations.
 In 1880, the electric lift was invented, and the use of aerial lifts took off.

 Today, there are two basic kinds of aerial lifts: scissor lifts and boom lifts.
-Also known as aerial work platforms (AWPs), both types are designed to provide temporary access at heights.
+Also known as aerial work platforms (AWPs), or mobile elevating work platforms (MEWPs), both types are designed to provide temporary access at heights.
 Both can also be used for a variety of jobs and work sites.
-However, there are three main differences that determine when and where boom and scissor lifts can be used:
+To operate scissor lifts, specialized skills and training are required.
+The U.S. Occupational Safety and Health Administration (OSHA) is the federal agency tasked to ensure every scissor lift operator is trained – and this responsibility ultimately falls on employers.

 A Closer Look at the World’s Tallest Scissor Lift